June 11 in History

 American rapper

-Bill Kahan Kapri, known professionally as Kodak Black, is a Haitian–American rapper, singer, and songwriter.
-He gained initial recognition following the release of his 2014 songs "No Flockin" and "Skrt", both of which…
+Bill Kahan Kapri, known professionally as Kodak Black, is an American rapper and singer-songwriter.
+Born and raised in Pompano Beach, Florida, he gained initial recognition following the release of his 2014 songs "No…

 Read More